 - Policy decisions such as whether to mandate testing, data privacy issues, impact on staffing levels and furlough, and sickness policies.
 (See the section on legal issues below.)

-If we implement workplace lateral flow or temperature testing, can we relax some of our other safety measures?
+If we implement lateral flow or temperature testing, can we relax all of our other safety measures?

 Do we need employees to isolate pending results of lateral flow tests?